 US oil production among the surveyed companies continued to decline, down 5% for the year, with BP Amoco the single biggest producer at 275 million bbl.

-After 2 consecutive years of downward reserve divisions, the survey companies reported upward reserve revisions of 733.8 million bbl in 1999.
+After 2 consecutive years of downward reserve divisions in the US, the survey companies reported upward reserve revisions of 733.8 million bbl in 1999.

 Among the companies, US gas production remained flat at 11.3 tcf last year, with ExxonMobil the biggest producer at 1.1 tcf.